top of page

 /about me

 Hello!
 I am Wil Gonzales, a linguist with a passion for exploring the nuances of language in diverse and multilingual settings.
 From language contact to applied linguistics, my research delves into the ways in which language evolves and adapts in different contexts.
-As an Assistant Professor of Applied English Linguistics at The Chinese University of Hong Kong and a Visiting Professor at the University of Regensburg in Germany (summer 2023), I am privileged to not only share my love of language with my students but also to constantly expand my own knowledge in this fascinating field.
+I am privileged to not only share my love of language with my students but also to constantly expand my own knowledge in this fascinating field.
+I am currently an Assistant Professor of Applied English Linguistics at The Chinese University of Hong Kong.
+In the summer of 2023, I was Visiting Professor at the University of Regensburg in Germany.

-I am grateful for the academic training and mentorship I received from esteemed scholars around the world, which has brought me to where I am today.
+I am grateful for the training and mentorship I received from esteemed scholars around the world, which has brought me to where I am today.
 I first pursued a Bachelor's degree in Secondary Education with a focus on English at De La Salle University in the Philippines, and later completed a Master's degree in English Language and Linguistics at the National University of Singapore.
-My journey led me to the University of Michigan at Ann Arbor (USA), where I received my Ph.D. and Master's in Linguistics and further enhanced my skills with post-graduate certificates in Cognitive Science and Data Science.
-These experiences have shaped me into the linguist I am today and continue to inspire me to push the boundaries of my understanding of language and society.
+My journey led me to the University of Michigan at Ann Arbor (USA), where I received my Ph.D. and Master's in Linguistics and post-graduate certificates in Cognitive Science and Data Science.
+These experiences have shaped me into the sociolinguist I am today and continue to inspire me to push the boundaries of my understanding of language and society.

 /highlights